SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketLifecycleConfiguration.md

----
-layout: glossary
-title: Add-VSS3BucketLifecycleConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSS3BucketLifecycleConfiguration

 ## SYNOPSIS
-Adds an AWS::S3::Bucket.LifecycleConfiguration resource property to the template
+Adds an AWS::S3::Bucket.LifecycleConfiguration resource property to the template.
+Specifies the lifecycle configuration for objects in an Amazon S3 bucket.
+For more information, see Object Lifecycle Management: https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html in the *Amazon Simple Storage Service Developer Guide*.

 ## SYNTAX